Make a general complaint, comment or compliment

 - Failure to provide a service that has been requested outside of advised timescales.

-- Treatment by or attitude of a member of the council.
+- Treatment by or attitude of a member of our organisation.

 - What matters will be investigated.